sigasi/www.systemverilogeditor.com/index.md

 title: SystemVerilog Editor
 longtitle: SystemVerilog Editor
 tagline:
-    Powerful and efficiënt Editor and IDE for Verilog and SystemVerilog.
+    Powerful and efficient Editor and IDE for Verilog and SystemVerilog.
 Built for the future.
 layout: home
 content:
     - overview
     - download
     - try
     - support
     - about
 comments: true